-The reason I point out assumptions here is that evolutionist’s regularly use assumptions and claim them as fact.
-Their whole worldview is based on the Bible being untrue, which is an assumption.
+The reason I point out assumptions here is that one of evolutionist’s regularly used assumptions and claim them as fact.
+Their whole worldview is based on the Bible not being true, which is an assumption.
 However, they loudly trumpet that it is fact.
 This also goes for a lot of their other ideas, such as radiometric dating.
 However, they refuse to acknowledge these assumptions.
-They also assume that conditions in the past were very different that what they are now.
+They also assume that conditions in the past were very different than what they are now.
 This is unprovable since science only operates in the present.

 With that all out of the way, what are the implications of the fact that sharp-toothed animals once ate grass?
 The most obvious one is that there is generally more to a question than what meets the eye.
 Just because an animal has sharp teeth, it is unwise to assume it eats meat.
 The second is that in the Garden of Eden, reproduction rates, particularly for rodents and other fast breeders would have been much lower.
 Otherwise, they would have simply outstripped their food supply as they would have had no predators in the Garden.
 The third is to carefully evaluate what you read and listen to for hidden assumptions and assess such assumptions carefully.